 Conclusion

 As ChatGPT is transforming our day-to-day lives, it is important to remember that there are serious risks associated with entering confidential information into the platform.
-If you are unsure about your responsibilities with respect to confidentiality, one of our experienced attorneys can help guide you.
+If you are unsure about your responsibilities with respect to confidentiality, speak with a member of our team for next steps.